DePayFi/web3-woocommerce/wp-content/themes/kadence/readme.txt

 == Frequently Asked Questions ==
-= Where do I report security bugs found in this theme? = Please report security bugs found in the source code of the Kadence Theme through the [Patchstack
-Vulnerability Disclosure Program] https://patchstack.com/database/vdp/kadence.
+= Where do I report security bugs found in this theme? = Please report security bugs found in the source code of the Kadence Theme through the [Patchstack Vulnerability Disclosure Program] https://patchstack.com/database/vdp/kadence.
 The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this theme.

 == Security Policy ==
 = Reporting Security Bugs =
-Please report security bugs found in the
-Kadence theme's source code through the
-Patchstack Vulnerability Disclosure
+Please report security bugs found in the Kadence theme's source code through the Patchstack Vulnerability Disclosure Program https://patchstack.com/database/vdp/kadence.
-Program https://patchstack.com/database/vdp/kadence.
 The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this theme.

 = Changelog =

+== 1.2.4 | 10th April 2024 ==
+* Add: Option for transparent header on events archive.
+* Update: Google Font choices.
+* Update: Default icons for social, X and Instagram.
+* Fix: CSS with with payments on product pages.
+* Fix: CSS with TEC single events.
+* Fix: Editor width in unboxed mode.

+== 1.2.3 | 21st March 2024 ==
+* Fix: CSS determining content width.

+== 1.2.2 | 20th March 2024 ==
+* Fix: Possible issue where theme settings defaults were not being set.

+== 1.2.1 | 19th March 2024 ==
+* Add: Option to enable theme.json mode (changes to group block markup) - disabled by default.

+== 1.2.0 | 19th March 2024 ==
+* Add: theme.json file to better support core blocks.
+* Add: Threads to social media options.
+* Update: Post styles in editor when using iframe editor.
+* Fix: Issue with possible desktop touch devices and top level menu items.
+* Fix: Issue with transparent header and tribe events.
+* Fix: Issue with button styles in the customizer.

+== 1.1.51 | 15th January 2024 ==
+* Fix: Issue with starter templates admin page link.

+== 1.1.50 | 18th December 2023 ==
+* Update: add requests after content hook.
+* Update: Google Fonts selection.
+* Fix: possible css issue in footer column sizing.
+* Fix: Possible css issue with product grid.
+* Fix: css specificity issue with button.
+* Fix: Issue with elementor cart and checkout widget.
+* Fix: Possible logo size issue when shrinking in dark mode.
+* Fix: Spacing issue with fullwidth in boxed mode on mobile.

+== 1.1.49 | 9th November 2023 ==
+* Fix: Issue with image select in customizer.
+* Fix: Issue with gradient control in customizer.

 == 1.1.48 | 18th October 2023 ==
 * Add: Option to use logo icon.